Ademyth/Timeline/README.md

  # AdeMyth Timeline

-Hey there, Human!
-This timeline is where I dump all my random musings and wacky shenanigans.
+Hey there Human!, This timeline is where I dump all my random musings and wacky shenanigans.
 It's like a big, fabulous playground for my brain in order not to forget.

 ## Getting Started